 Victor Hugo allegedly said that “nothing is as powerful as an idea whose time has come”.
-In a changing world, nothing is as dangerous as being trapped by an idea whose time has passed.
+In an increasingly volatile, uncertain, complex and ambiguous (VUCA) world, nothing is as dangerous as an orthodoxy whose time has passed.

 Beyond Organisation Design – escaping the trap of machine metaphor logic

 Since the 1950’s, more enlightened thinkers such as Deming, Drucker and Senge have advocated less mechanistic, more human-centred approaches to organisational life.